microfleet/core/packages/core/docs/rfc/service-request.md

 ```

 When present, options may contain `simpleResponse` setting.
-When `simpleResponse` option is disabled, callback `result` must be resolved with `data` containing reply message,
+When `simpleResponse` option value is `false`, callback `result` must be resolved with `data` containing reply message,
 and `headers` containing headers.
+Otherwise, callback `result` must be resolved with reply message.

 ```
 { headers: { [key: string]: string }, data?: unknown }